All The Times Things Fell Through And I Never Told Anyone

 Last Minute Projects In Saudi Arabia and Kuwait

-I occasionally do work with a production house that seems to be a fan of my work.
-They’ve licensed my footage and asked me to shoot a few things for projects with Coca-Cola and American Express.
+I occasionally do work with a production house that makes purpose films for large brands.
+They’ve licensed my footage and asked me to shoot a few things for projects with Coca-Cola and Mercedes-Benz.
 We’ve also talked for years about doing some bigger project together.
 Every year it seems, we get really close to a project that never seems to bear fruit.
 Last year, it was a last minute minute trip to shoot some drone footage in Saudi Arabia.
 This year it was a project in Kuwait.
 I get my hopes up and then nothing.
 I understand the nature of how these projects work, so I’m not angry.
 It is what it is.

 Lesson here?
 Nothing’s guaranteed.
 I spend time putting together proposals, doing research and sometimes even altering my schedule on the off-chance the project gets a green light.
 I know there’s a good chance it’s not going to happen, but I’ll do it anyway, because that still keeps the chance alive.
 When that project finally happens, I’ll be glad I didn’t quit on them.

 This was another opportunity that came a couple of years after the success of my time lapse video.
 I received a request to shoot time lapse footage for a Japanese show that was highlighting travel destinations around the world.
 They asked if I could fly to Bolivia to shoot for a few days and what my rate would be.
 At the time, I had no idea what to quote them.
 I threw out a number that in hindsight was pretty fair and I never heard back.